Pomax/are-we-flying/docs/index.md

 ## Testing our code

 So, let's run this code and _actually_ talk to MSFS.
-First, let's make sure we have direct access to our browser client by updating that `setup.js`:
+First, let's make sure we have direct access to our browser client by updating our `index.js`:

 ```js
 ...